-For some reason i had never been on a boat cruise a long the Thames before but that all changed when i was asked to attend an Instameet with City Cruises, Visit London and Tower Bridge.
-I had such a good afternoon seeing the city i currently call home from a completely different perspective so whether you’re living in London or just visiting, here are 10 reasons you should do a Cruise with City Cruises!
+Even though I had been living in London for a few months and spent most of my life living in the UK, for some reason I had never been on a boat cruise a long the River Thames before!
+That all changed when I was asked to attend an Instameet with City Cruises, Visit London and Tower Bridge.
+I had such a good afternoon seeing the city i currently call home from a completely different perspective so whether you’re living in London or just visiting, here are 10 reasons you should do a Cruise with City Cruises in London!

 1. It’s an all-weather activity!